People's Daily: Overseas edition

+Internet

-The People's Daily also maintains a multilingual internet presence; and established the People's Daily Online (人民网) in 1997.
+The People's Daily also maintains a multilingual internet presence and established the People's Daily Online in 1997.
 The website of People's Daily includes content in Arabic, French, Russian, Spanish, Japanese and English.
 In comparison to the original Chinese version, the foreign-language version offers less in-depth discussion of domestic policies and affairs and more editorials about China's foreign policies and motives.
 The People's Daily in recent years has been expanding on overseas social media platforms.
 It has millions of followers on its Facebook page and its accounts on Instagram, Twitter and YouTube.
 An unusually high proportion of its followers are virtually inactive and are likely to be fake users, according to a study by the Committee to Protect Journalists.
-According to a 2021 report by The Washington Post, the People's Daily Online provides overseas public opinion monitoring outside of the Great Firewall for various police, judicial, and CCP organizations.
+The People's Daily also maintains agreements with foreign newspapers to republish its content.

+Editorial style

+The newspaper is the official "mouthpiece" (喉舌 (throat tongue)) of the Central Committee of the Chinese Communist Party.
+It is often viewed as most representative of the mainstream perspective of China's government and the CCP leadership's priorities.

+A large number of articles devoted to a political figure, idea, or geographic focus is often taken as a sign that the mentioned official or subject is rising.
+Editorials in the People's Daily are regarded both by foreign observers and Chinese readers as authoritative statements of official government policy.
+Distinction is made between editorials, commentaries, and opinions.
+Although all must be government-approved, they differ sharply on the amount of official authoritativeness they contain by design, from the top.
+For example, although an opinion piece is unlikely to contain views opposed to those of the government, it may express a viewpoint, or it may contain a debate that is under consideration and reflect only the opinions of the writer: an editorial trial balloon to assess internal public opinion.
+By contrast, an official editorial, which is rather infrequent, means that the government has reached a final decision on an issue.